apache/iotdb/flink-tsfile-connector/README.md

 ## 1. About TsFile-Flink-Connector

 TsFile-Flink-Connector implements the support of Flink for external data sources of Tsfile type.
-This enables users to read, write and query Tsfile by Flink via DataStream/DataSet API.
+This enables users to read Tsfile by Flink via DataStream/DataSet API.

 With this connector, you can
 * load a single TsFile or multiple TsFiles(only for DataSet), from either the local file system or hdfs, into Flink